 We will review your Westchester County accident case for free and advise you on your next steps.
 We can manage your claim or lawsuit for you if you choose.

 How Can Morelli Law Firm Help With My Bus Accident Claim?

 Morelli Law Firm understands the unique legal issues that arise in accidents involving buses.
-We know how to pursue the compensation you deserve, and we are here to protect you from being intimidated by large insurance companies.
-Contact Morelli Law Firm today at (212) 751-9800 to speak to a team member.
-A New Rochelle bus accident lawyer can help you in filing your claim.
+We know how to navigate these cases and pursue the compensation our clients deserve.
+We are here to protect your rights, and we will not be intimidated by giant corporations, government agencies, or large insurance companies.

 New Rochelle Bus Accident Lawyer Near Me 877-751-9800

 I’m Not Certain I Can Afford a Lawyer.
 How Are Bus Accident Lawyers Paid for Their Services?

 If we do not win your case, you will owe us nothing.
 We understand that you need money to pay your bills and cover your losses.
 We know how difficult it can be to pay for your expenses in addition to legal fees.
 To make it possible for you to get justice for your injuries, our lawyers work on a contingency fee basis.